dheero/OBF.github.io/wiki/Main_Page.md

 Donate](http://spi-inc.org/donations/)**</span>

-Through our fiscal sponsor, [Software in the Public Interest, Inc.](http://spi-inc.org/), we can accept charitable donations, including [online by credit card](https://co.clickandpledge.com/advanced/default.aspx?wid=66788#).
+Through our fiscal sponsor, [Software in the Public Interest, Inc.](http://spi-inc.org/), we accept charitable donations, including [online by credit card](https://co.clickandpledge.com/advanced/default.aspx?wid=66788#).
 Donations made through SPI are 501(c)3 tax-exempt in the US.
 (SPI also has a charitable partner organization in Europe.)
 Your contribution